suf102/Data-and-Machine-Learning-Portfolio/README.md

-This is the online portfolio of Sufyan Saleem. a dedicated explorer in the realm of numbers, probabilities, and patterns.
-My voyage through the wide world of data and analysis has been filled with fascinating discoveries and rich insights.
+This is the online portfolio of Sufyan. a dedicated explorer in the realm of numbers, probabilities, and patterns.
+My voyage through the wide world of data, and statistics has been filled with fascinating discoveries and rich insights.

 Here, you will find a collection of my work, where I've applied my statistical and programming skills to tackle real-world problems.
 You will find my portfolio and underlying repositories split into two sections: